Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Dandelion root

-If you’re looking for more foam in your homemade root beer, you can add in yucca, cassava, or manioc root.
+If you’re looking for more foam in your homemade beer, you can add in yucca, cassava, or manioc root.
 Soapbark also works.

 Root beers are also generously spiced with a selection of the following: